 The Student Activities Council is the student programming board of SCAD.
 One goal of the council is to provide diverse, educational programs and entertainment for students.
 The council promotes student leadership and involvement through opportunities on the program board; encourages the celebration of a diverse student population by exposing the community to new ideas, activities and entertainment; and supports the cultural development of the local communities.
 The Student Activities Council is affiliated with the National Association for Campus Activities, and council members attend conferences sponsored by that organization.

-SERVE exists to educate and foster social responsibility and to provide students with an opportunity to serve the Savannah community through volunteer positions.
-SERVE promotes community service as a link between the Savannah College of Art and Design and the Savannah community while promoting student leadership through the opportunity to be a service coordinator.
+SERVE exists to foster social responsibility through education and provides students with an opportunity to serve the Savannah community through volunteer positions.
+This group promotes community service as a link between SCAD and the local community and advocates student leadership through service coordinator opportunities.

-Service coordinators are an integral part of the SERVE program.
-These ambitious students are hired to fill paid positions in one of SERVE' programs for the academic year.
-They are responsible for coordinating projects, recruiting volunteers and working as on-site leaders at service projects, coordinating more than 6,000 volunteer hours during the year.
-SERVE programs included working with Habitat for Humanity, the local humane society, soup kitchens, reading to children and the SCAD recycling program.
+An integral part of the SERVE program, service coordinators are ambitious students hired for the academic year to fill paid positions in each SERVE program.
+They are responsible for coordinating projects, recruiting volunteers and working as on-site leaders at service projects, managing more than 6,000 volunteer hours during the year.
+SERVE programs include work with America’s Second Harvest of Coastal Georgia, Coastal Pet Rescue, Girl Scout Camp Low and Memorial Health Anderson Cancer Institute.

 Orientation assistants are enthusiastic, highly visible student leaders who are trained to help students and parents during orientation.
 Students who fill these paid positions have extensive knowledge about the college, act as co-instructors for the First-year Experience course, and contribute greatly to the success of the orientation and transition of new SCAD students.